What Is Solo Polyamory — And Is It for You?

 It’s also a matter of conformism.
 If everybody is getting married, we must be getting married.
 We don’t want to be left behind by the tribe.

 If that herd mentality rubs you the wrong way, solo polyamory might be the answer.
-Here, the value of the relationship is measured by the quality of the experiences shared, not the number of social hoops you jumped through.
+Here, the value of a relationship is measured by the quality of the experiences shared, not the number of social hoops you jump through.

 4. You Value Your Financial Independence